SU-SWS/decanter/README.md

         includePaths: [
           "node_modules/bourbon/core",
           "node_modules/bourbon-neat/core",
-          "node_modules" // <-- this one will allow you to import decanter.
+          "node_modules/decanter/src", // <-- this one will allow you to import decanter.
+          "node_modules"
         ],
         sourceMap: true,
         // This controls the compiled css and can be changed to nested, compact or compressed.